Home Page › Forums › Misophonia Forum › How I reduced by Misophonia Almost Completely

-This topic contains 0 replies, has 1 voice, and was last updated by Natalie 3 weeks, 4 days ago.
+- This topic has 0 replies, 1 voice, and was last updated 3 years, 7 months ago by Natalie.

 I first realized I had a peculiar response to certain sounds back in 2011.
 It ALMOST drove me to the proper definition of ‘insane’.
 I can gratefully now say that my ‘sound issue’ (as I would call it) it’s almost non-existent; relative to the day breaking debilitation it had previously led me to.
 I first thought I could just google it and get my quick fix, but after a few hours I had realized the impossibility in that.
 After days, weeks, months and years, I realized it was incurable, and well, I was what would be called, totally @$#!’d for the rest of my life going forward.
 It was amazing to me that as I googled the condition over the years, more and more information became available, and the more I talked about it to people, the more I realized that I wasn’t alone.
 In my severity of the ‘condition’, yes – I was definitely alone in that – but other people were definitely experiencing warped emotional reactions to certain sounds – just not to the extent that it had been affecting me.
 So…moving on from all that blabber, here are the things that had the biggest impacts on my ability to cope with and pretty much cure it, in terms of it no longer affecting my mental health.